rudestan/Teebot/README.md

 ## Usage

-For demo usage go to example bot directory - Bot/FirstBot and rename template.config.json to config.json (it is in .gitignore file).
+For demo usage go to example bot directory - Bot/Example and rename template.config.json to config.json (it is in .gitignore file).
 Replace bot token with your own.

+Run ```php run.php -n Example```

 ## Current status